 Conversely, when negative consequences are delayed or can be attributed to various causes, we may be less inclined to conclude that the intervention caused them.
 Before intervening, we must have a comprehensive understanding of the benefits and potential harms of our actions – the second and subsequent order consequences.
 Without this knowledge, how will we be able to determine when our actions, despite our good intentions, are doing more harm than good?

 Why would people do something even when it could cause more harm?

 Shane Parrish, the author of FS blog, lists a few reasons why well-intentioned people tend to intervene even if the consequences outweigh the benefits, which I further expand:

 1) An inability to think through problems.
 This first flaw is the inability to think through second and subsequent-order consequences.
 They fail to realize that the second and subsequent order consequences exist at all or could outweigh the benefits.
 Most things in life happen in the second, third, or nth steps.
 Consequences have a long tail!

 2) Separation from consequences.
-It can be challenging to recognise when we are causing harm when there is a time lag between our actions and their resulting consequences.
+It can be challenging to recognize when we are causing harm when there is a time lag between our actions and their consequences.
 This time delay may foster self-deception and potentially encourage it.
 Since we tend to seek confirmation of our beliefs and presumably take action because we believe it will be beneficial, we are unlikely to acknowledge evidence that contradicts our convictions.